KtyJIxy/Calc/Stage Planner.md

 - !
 Pre-build layouts

 ## !
 Stage III: Enrichment of functions and commercializing

+*Third stage is about bringing PyKalc to a level of a not-so-painfully-shameful Open Source project.*

 - Different screens
 - Converter
-- Internet data access (i.e. for currency exchange.) *If rendered needed.*
+- Internet data access (i.e. for currency exchange.) *If needed.*
 - Customization in User Menu
 - User buttons
 - User functions
 - Tags and notes for **History**
 - GUI finalizing
-- AdMob
-- PlayMarket Release

 ## !
-Stage IV: Functions that may never see the light of day due to their complexity
+Stage IV: High complexity features

+*Fourth stage is about bringing PyKalc to a level of a decent Open Source project.*

 - ML functions
 - Photomath
 - Reverse photo solving